earlbellinger/mesa-summer-school-2022/source/minilab-3.rst

 Adding Module Variables
 -----------------------

-Add the following highlighted code at the appropriate place near the top of ``run_star_extras.f90``:
+Add the following code at the appropriate place near the top of ``run_star_extras.f90``:

 .. code-block:: fortran